vitessio/website/content/en/docs/17.0/reference/compatibility/mysql-compatibility.md

 Vitess behaves similar to the `STRICT_TRANS_TABLES` sql mode, and does not recommend changing the SQL Mode setting.

+## Prepared Statements

+Vitess supports prepared statements via the MySQL protocol and using the [`PREPARE` and `EXECUTE` SQL statements](https://dev.mysql.com/doc/refman/8.0/en/sql-prepared-statements.html).

 ## Network Protocol

-### Prepared Statements

-Vitess supports prepared statements via the MySQL protocol.
-Session-based commands using the `PREPARE` and `EXECUTE` SQL statements are currently not supported.

 ### Authentication Plugins